rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

        (``INFRASTRUCTURE`` or ``MANAGED``), ``serviceType`` (``SYSOPS``,
        ``DEVOPS``, or ``LEGACY``), ``chargeType`` (``INFRASTRUCTURE`` or
        ``SUPPORT``), and other pricing qualifiers.
 These
        pricing qualifiers are present where applicable.
-For more information, see the **Service plan details** table on this page.
+For more information, see the "Service plan details" table on this page.
    * - products.\ product.\ productOfferingPrice.\ priceDetails.\ *prices*
      - Array
      - An info block that contains information about prices for the product.